Indonesian 100-rupiah coin: Second series (1978)

 In 1978, this coin was updated, now as a FAO circulating commemorative coin.
 The rumah gadang was moved to the coin's obverse, while its reverse now features a depiction of a gunungan, an element in Javanese wayang, over a depiction of a globe.
 At the same time, the lettering gets updated, with its obverse now featuring the letterings "BANK INDONESIA" and "SERATUS RUPIAH" while keeping the two stars, and its reverse now featuring the lettering "HUTAN UNTUK KESEJAHTERAAN" (FORESTRY FOR PROSPERITY) and the denomination as well as the mint year (1978).
 This coin was also made lighter and thinner, as it now weighs 7 g (as opposed to the 1973 coin's 9.72 g) and was 1.4 mm thick (instead of the 1973 series' 1.7 mm); however, its diameter remained the same at 28.5 mm.
 Furthermore, the "BANK INDONESIA" lettering, once etched to its edge, was removed; with the edge itself being made reeded.
 907,773,000 of these coins were minted in total.
-These coins were taken out of circulation on June 25, 2002, the same date as the 1973 coins, and were redeemable in commercial banks until June 24, 2007, and in Bank Indonesia offices until June 24, 2012.
+These coins were taken out of circulation on 25 June 2002, the same date as the 1973 coins, and were redeemable in commercial banks until 24 June 2007, and in Bank Indonesia offices until 24 June 2012.

 Third series (1991-1998)

 In 1991, this coin was updated for the second time.
-Now minted in aluminum-bronze, it had a diameter of 22 mm, thickness of 1.6 mm, and a weight of 4.13 g.
+Now minted in aluminium-bronze, it had a diameter of 22 mm, thickness of 1.6 mm, and a weight of 4.13 g.
 It had a smooth edge with no lettering, as opposed to the 1978 design's reeded edge and the 1973 design's carving of "BANK INDONESIA."
 Its obverse featured the national emblem Garuda Pancasila, the lettering "BANK INDONESIA" (now made smaller and placed on the bottom), and the mint year (1991-1998), while its reverse featured a depiction of karapan sapi, a Madurese bull-racing event, the denomination (Rp 100), and the lettering "Karapan Sapi."
-These coins were demonetized on November 30, 2006, and was redeemable in commercial banks until November 29, 2011, and in Bank Indonesia offices until November 29, 2016.
+These coins were demonetised on 30 November 2006, and was redeemable in commercial banks until 29 November 2011, and in Bank Indonesia offices until 29 November 2016.

 Mintage figures of this coin are as follows: